Tim Herron

 Timothy Daniel Herron (born February 6, 1970) is an American professional golfer.
 He currently plays on the PGA Tour Champions.
 He was previously a member of the PGA Tour, where he was a four-time winner.

 Early life

 Herron was born in Minneapolis, Minnesota.
 His father and grandfather, both named Carson Herron, were professional golfers who played in the U.S. Open.

 Amateur career

 Herron was a 1992-1993 first team All-American at the University of New Mexico.
 He won the 1992 Minnesota State Amateur.
-Herron played on the 1993 United States Walker Cup team.
+Herron played on the 1993 Walker Cup team.

 Professional career

 In 1993, Herron turned professional.
 He played on the Nationwide Tour in 1995, and the following season he won for the first time on the PGA Tour at the Honda Classic.
 He won three times in his first four seasons at the top level.
 Herron continued to play consistently after that, but there was a seven-year gap before he claimed his fourth PGA Tour title at the 2006 Bank of America Colonial.
 His best finish in a major championship is a solo 6th-place finish in the 1999 U.S. Open.
 In 2000, Herron was as high as 29th in the Official World Golf Rankings.

 Herron has played in 560 PGA Tour events through 2019 and won more than $19.6 million during his career, but has not been fully exempt on the PGA Tour since 2012.